Connecticut Misdemeanor Defense Attorneys

 - Reckless driving

-The penalties you face will depend upon the “class” of misdemeanor charge against you.
+The penalties you face will depend upon the “class” of the misdemeanor charge against you.
 Some of the maximum sentences for misdemeanor convictions in Connecticut are as follows:

 |Charge||Maximum Jail Time||Maximum Fine|